tedneward/Research/content/reading/garbage-collection.md

 * **Reference counting**: Each allocated object has a count associated with it indicating how many references are currently pointing to it.
 When the reference count drops to zero, the object is eligible for reclamation.
 Reference counts can either be managed automatically (as in, the language/runtime manage it without programmer intervention required) or manually (programmers must ensure they call some kind of `release` method or function to indicate a finished state of use).
 Reference counting is highly vulnerable to mutually-referencing objects (cyclic object graphs) as a source of memory leaks.

     Historical note: Microsoft COM was the first "mainstream" platform to really embrace reference counting as a part of its formal semantics (the `IUnknown` interface had three methods, two of which--`AddRef` and `Release`--managed the reference count of the allocated component), with very mixed results.
 When COM went distributed (DCOM), reference counts jumped in severity, since now the garbage collection was distributed, and a missed or dropped call could keep an object alive forever.

-Similarly, CORBA used reference counting as well, with much the same result.
+    CORBA used reference counting as well, with much the same result.

     Java RMI chose to use a different form of distributed garbage collection, using a "heartbeat" to keep an object alive, and if no such heartbeat came through every so often, the object was assumed to be unreachable and therefore eligible for reclamation.

+    Objective-C used reference counting, then later moved to "automatic reference counts" (ARC) which was then pushed under the covers by the Swift language.

 * **Mark-Sweep**: